General Regulations

 Hunting in Alberta Provincial Parks and Protected Areas

 Alberta’s Parks Division provides hunting opportunities on over 85% of the land base managed as a Provincial Park or Protected Area.
 In protected areas where hunting is allowed some activities are restricted in order to protect sensitive areas and species or to address public safety or wildlife management issues.
 Section 15 of the Provincial Parks (General) Regulation prohibits dogs off leash in Provincial Parks, Wildland Provincial Parks and Provincial Recreation Areas.
-Dogs need to be controlled via a restraining leash not greater than 2m long.
-For detailed information on hunting in Provincial Parks and protected areas contact your local Alberta Environment and Parks office or visit www.albertaparks.ca.
+Dogs need to be controlled via a restraining leash not greater than 2m long, with some exemptions to support the use of dogs in the lawful hunting of cougars and game birds in Wildland Provincial Parks and Castle Provincial Park.
+For detailed information on hunting in Provincial Parks and protected areas contact your local Alberta Forestry and Parks office or visit albertaparks.ca and as it relates to hunting with dogs visit https://open.alberta.ca/publications/provincial-parks-general-directive.

 Classification of Protected Area Hunting Exceptions OHV (including snowmobile) Use